January 13, 20269 min read

 It's like making the invisible visible.

-Under fee-based pricing, that's invisible.
-A campaign that drives 10X outcomes and one that barely moves the needle both get billed as "creative services rendered."
 But when you see creative's contribution in financial terms—when you see one concept generated $2.4M in valued outcomes and another generated $600K with the same media spend—you can't unsee it.

 Why now might be different.